nation3/law/Constitution.linked.md

 ### Law Enforced by Court
 a) The DAO might create, amend and dismiss legislation that will bound the Supreme Court in their rulings and thus the Citizens too.
-b) The DAO might not create legislation that contradicts this Constitution.
+#) The DAO might not create legislation that contradicts this Constitution.
-c) An assessment of the impact of legislation shall accompany every creation, amendment or dismissal of laws.
+#) An assessment of the impact of legislation shall accompany every creation, amendment or dismissal of laws.
-d) All creation, amendments or dismissal of laws shall argument how their enactment would increase the North Star Metrics.
+#) All creation, amendments or dismissal of laws shall argument how their enactment would increase the North Star Metrics.

 ## Executive
 The Executive shall be vested in the Citizens through the DAO.